-After the PDU is created and configured, PDU operation is simple.
-For any PDU that has Monitoring set to Enabled, the Toggle on/off switch powers-on or powers-off the PDU, and the Cycle button cycles the PDU through a power-down and power-up cycle.
+- you can Edit or Delete them from the Configure > PDUs page. - operation is simple.
+For any PDU that has Monitoring set to Enabled, the Toggle on/off switch powerson or powers-off the PDU, and the Cycle button cycles the PDU through a power-down and power-up cycle.